-It might be telling your ancestors’ interesting stories, guidance on your bloodline, preserve your cultural heritage or just some glimpses on organizing the data you gathered.
+It might be telling your ancestors’ interesting stories, guidance on your bloodline, preserving your cultural heritage, or just some glimpses on organizing the data you gathered.

-The scope of the project is really stressed since the beginning.
+The scope of the project is stressed since the beginning.
 It is the actual roadmap for your destination.
-You have decided whether you want to write about a single line ancestor, your grandparents only or all of your relative’s family history.
+You have decided whether you want to write about a single line ancestor, your grandparents only, or all of your relative’s family history.

 Once you have determined the scope and purpose, the next step is to decide on the format of presenting your findings.
 The idea of format can be envisioned with the type of audience you want to disseminate the family history information.